awsdocs/amazon-redshift-developer-guide/doc_source/r_TO_TIMESTAMP.md

 ## Examples<a name="r_TO_TIMESTAMP-examples"></a>

-The following example demonstrates using the T0\_TIMESTAMP function to convert a TIMESTAMP string to a TIMESTAMPTZ
+The following example demonstrates using the TO\_TIMESTAMP function to convert a TIMESTAMP string to a TIMESTAMPTZ

 ```
 select sysdate,